Skip to content

 Q: I decorated an async def function with @deprecated but the deprecation notice never shows up in my CI logs or test output.
 Why, and how do I fix it?

 A: For async def functions, the deprecation warning fires when the coroutine is awaited, not when the wrapper is called.
-Creating the coroutine object — coro = old_fn(x=1) — produces no warning; await coro is what triggers it.
+Creating the coroutine object — coro = old_fn(val=1) — produces no warning; await coro is what triggers it.

 This means warnings can be silently lost in these common scenarios:

-• asyncio.create_task(old_fn(x=1)) or tasks scheduled via fixtures or library hooks — the warning fires when the event loop executes the coroutine, which may happen outside any active catch_warnings context (e.g., in application startup code, background workers, or test fixtures that schedule work on the event loop).
+• asyncio.create_task(old_fn(val=1)) or tasks scheduled via fixtures or library hooks — the warning fires when the event loop executes the coroutine, which may happen outside any active catch_warnings context (e.g., in application startup code, background workers, or test fixtures that schedule work on the event loop).

 • Third-party schedulers (Celery, arq, anyio task groups) — the coroutine is handed off and the warning fires in the scheduler's execution context, not the caller's, and may be routed to a different warning filter.